Schedule

 A journey through our experience with BIM360 (Docs, Design & Field Specifically) over the past two years.
 Will talk through uptake by staff, benefits to the business and users, pitfalls and failures, how these how been overcome.
 What we do use and what we don’t.
 How do we utilise the product set within our environment for various project scales and typologies.
 Will also provide overview of the investment required and the return on that investment.

-Kevin Thickett, Aurecon Jason Howden, Warren and Mahoney Cherry Man, Aurecon Jasper Wong, Warren and MahoneyDesignBILTData Management, Model ManagementAutodesk, Other VendorSynopsis:
+Kevin Thickett, Aurecon Jason Howden, Revizto Cherry Man, Aurecon Jasper Wong, Warren and MahoneyDesignBILTData Management, Model ManagementAutodesk, Other VendorSynopsis:

 There has been a lot of talk about Big Data and Automation.
 This presentation is designed to demonstrate how to automate your BIM project reporting needs.
 Following the technical presentations, we will discuss the hard-hitting questions in an interactive panel session on the future of digital design.